MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 ## Which update channel of Office 365 ProPlus to use

 For most enterprises, we usually recommend that a majority of users be on the Semi-Annual Channel of Microsoft 365 Apps.
-For more information about update channels, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).
+For more information about update channels, see [Overview of update channels for Microsoft 365 Apps](overview-of-update-channels-for-office-365-proplus.md).

 ## Where to install Office 365 ProPlus from and where to get updates